victoriousxd/vboxtest/README.md

 ***
 __PLEASE NOTE__
 This is a beta version.
 Not tested on Windows.
 Needs to be monitored in case of hanging.
-A sample virtual appliance (deb9.ova) has been provided to get started.
+A sample virtual appliance (deb9.ova) can be found [here.](https://drive.google.com/open?id=1uBGywA5ym34UVLkAE4QpdcPiu8STqqsx) root/password
+ : meow/meow

 ### INITIAL SET UP
 1. Change directory to **vBoxTest/basic** folder
 2. Install appliance on virtual box